-Tardy After 8:30 AM.
+Tardy After 8:15 AM.

-Parents of students, who are more than 30 minutes tardy to school, for whatever reason, are asked to come into the office to sign the child into the building.
+Parents of students, who are more than 15 minutes tardy to school, for whatever reason, are asked to come into the office to sign the child into the building.
 Students will receive a tardy form in order to be admitted into the classroom.
-Parents will come to the school office to explain the half hour or more tardy.
+Parents will come to the school office to explain the reason for the tardy.
 They may not simply drop the child at school and leave.